Russ Banham: Histories and biographies

 In recognition of Banham's numerous corporate histories, Leader's Edge magazine dubbed him "America’s Corporate Historian" in 2016.
 He has been interviewed about Boeing, Ford, Coors and Airstream by radio networks like NPR and appeared on several television news shows, including ABC 20/20, The Today Show and A&E Biography.
 Banham is featured in the documentaries, "How Factories Changed the World" and "Alumination."
+In 2022, Banham was asked by George Mason University to be the keynote speaker at the 50th anniversary of Mason’s founding, a story he told in a chapter of his book, The Fight for Fairfax.